grain-lang/grain/stdlib/int32.md

 |`Bool`|`true` if the first value is greater than the second value or `false` otherwise|

 ### Int32.**gtU**

+> **Deprecated:** This will be removed in the v0.7.0 release of Grain.
+Use Uint32 instead for unsigned operations

 <details disabled>
 <summary tabindex="-1">Added in <code>0.5.0</code></summary>